 We assess the realizability of our deferred tax assets on a quarterly basis through an analysis of potential sources of future taxable income, including prior year taxable income available to absorb a carryback of tax losses, reversals of existing taxable temporary differences, tax planning strategies, and forecasts of taxable income.
 We consider all negative and positive evidence, including the weight of the evidence, to determine if valuation allowances against deferred tax assets are required.
+Due to the significant judgment involved, realizability of our deferred tax assets is considered a critical accounting estimate.
 In fiscal 2018, we released valuation allowances against certain U.S. federal and state and Canadian deferred tax assets resulting in discrete tax benefits totaling \$37 million.
 The release of these valuation allowances was the result of sufficient positive evidence at the time, including cumulative income in recent years and projections of future taxable income based primarily on our improved financial performance, that it is more-likely-than-not that the deferred tax assets will be realized.
-We continue to maintain valuation allowances against certain U.S. federal, state, Canadian and all Puerto Rican deferred tax assets.
+We continue to maintain valuation allowances against certain state, Canadian and all Puerto Rican deferred tax assets.